Michaelleojacob/moviefight/README.md

 ## About:

-- A user can search for two movies and the website will compare properties from those two movies and select a winner between the two selected movies per category.
+- A user can search for two movies and the website will compare properties from those two movies.
+The website compares those properties, and will select a winner per category.
-- Mobile friendly
+- Mobile friendly.

 ## built with: